PC Community Care Pharmacy

 Serving the Community with Pride

-The PC Community Care Pharmacy of Clinton, South Carolina, is located on the first floor of the Presbyterian College School of Pharmacy, which enrolled its first class in 2010.
+The PC Community Care Pharmacy (PCCCP) of Clinton, South Carolina, is located on the first floor of the Presbyterian College School of Pharmacy, which enrolled its first class in 2010.
 More than a location for School of Pharmacy student learning experiences, it serves as one of the primary affiliates in an emerging medical health alliance involving South Carolina Free Medical Clinics and Regional Hospitals.
-This alliance is committed to advancing establishment of a medical home model of healthcare delivery to an estimated 15,000 uninsured patients in South Carolina.
+This alliance is committed to advancing the establishment of a medical home model of healthcare delivery to an estimated 15,000 uninsured patients in South Carolina.
 PC Community Care Pharmacy uses area volunteer pharmacists (6) in addition to its Pharmacist-in-Charge and Certified Pharmacy technicians to deliver its specialized approach to pharmacy services.

 Advanced Pharmacy Systems and PC Community Care Pharmacy